 This type of behavior isn’t ideal for domestication, but they don’t know any better!
 And while some Huskies may tolerate the cats in their environment, the deep-set instinctual prey drive that kept their ancestors alive may kick into gear at any time.

 It’s always a risk to leave a cat alone with a Husky, even if the Husky seems friendly most of the time.
 But don’t mistaken their prey drive as aggression.
 These dogs are some of the most kind breeds, at least towards humans and other dogs.

 It’s hard to blame your Husky for attacking a cat.
 If you think about it, they’re just following their natural instincts.
 Still, it’s possible to suppress these instincts through obedience training and socialization.

-Can Cats Aggravate the Situation?
+How Cats Can Aggravate the Situation

 Eli (the cat) is definitely the aggressor in this situation, but the blame can also be put on Dexter (the husky) as he reacts badly when she get anxious.– Idkwhatplanetimon (Reddit User)

 Even though your Husky is a calm dog trained to be with cats, an attack from a cat can awaken the hunter in them.
 It’s difficult to predict these situations, as both cats and dogs are “wild animals” with their own instincts.

 Therefore, a calm cat who doesn’t lash out is more likely to be a good Husky companion than a cat that lashes out all of the time.
 But just because your cat is docile in the home, things can change when you add a 50 pound beast.